Olical/olical.github.io/cryogen/resources/templates/md/posts/clojure-projects-from-scratch.md

     (t/is (= (with-out-str (sut/-main)) "Hello, World!\n"))))
 ```

+The main namespace simply prints "Hello, World!" when executed and the test confirms that functionality.

 ## Running your code

 Now that we have a bare bones program and test file in our project directory, we're probably going to want to run it.
 We can do that with the Clojure CLI, go ahead and execute the following: